(Last Updated On: January 6, 2018)

 As I said, it’s quite a small place, the bar area would only seat about twenty people, but there’s another section to the back with room for about ten more.
 Except for two glowing mosaic chairs, the decor is quite unassuming; exposed stone walls, a small bar and regular, unfussy chairs and tables.
 But that’s not a worry, it’s the vodka you come for, not the decorations, right?
 Service from the seemingly all Polish bar staff is swift and friendly and I commend them for their patience throughout all our umming and ahhhing while we got to grips with the huge Vodka menu.

 Like the whisky downstairs, there’s over a hundred different flavours of Vodka to choose from upstairs.
 A large menu is divided into sections labelled fruity, pure, spicy, exotic and different.
-Price-wise the best option is probably to take advantage of their 5 shots for £12.99 deal.
+Price-wise the best option is probably to take advantage of their 5 shots deal for £13.99.
 When I first went there it was the week after Christmas, so the Eggnog Vodka Christmas Special was a winner with all my group.
 By about round three, we ended up drinking that alone.
 By the end of round four… well, who knows what the hell happened after round four.

 While we’re on that subject, and at the risk of sounding like your granny, if you’re going to stay for a while and try a couple rounds of five Vodkas, remember to take your time.
 Maybe even see if you can slip in a jug of water for the table there somewhere.
 Take my word for it, the potency of the Vodka will sneak up on you.
 As Secret Arcade themselves say on their website, “Vodka’s cheaper than Botox, and paralyses more muscles!”